DjoserGenomics/djosergenomics.github.io/_posts/2025-08-07-Scroll-3-Khufus-Calculations.md

 ---

-## 🧭 <a id='what-is-pseudoalignment-and-how-does-it-differ-from-alignment'> What is Pseudoalignment, and How Does It Differ from Alignment? </a>
+## <a id='what-is-pseudoalignment-and-how-does-it-differ-from-alignment'> What is Pseudoalignment, and How Does It Differ from Alignment? </a>

 Pseudoalignment skips the base-by-base matching.
 Instead, it identifies **which transcripts** a read _could have_ originated from, without determining its exact position.
 It uses **k-mers** (short subsequences of length k) from the reads and compares them to a k-mer index of the transcriptome.

-Think of it like asking: “Does this read _belong_ to transcript X, Y, or Z?” rather than: “Where exactly does this read align in the genome?”
+Think of it like asking: "Does this read _belong_ to transcript X, Y, or Z?" rather than: "Where exactly does this read align in the genome?"

 The two most widely known pseudoaligners are:

 - **Kallisto** – The tool we'll be using in this scroll.
 - **Salmon** – Another fast and flexible pseudoaligner.

-## 🚀 <a id='when-is-pseudoalignment-the-better-option'> When is Pseudoalignment the Better Option? </a>
+## <a id='when-is-pseudoalignment-the-better-option'> When is Pseudoalignment the Better Option? </a>

 Pseudoalignment is a great choice when: